RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

 # Testing

-(MARK)

-Proof is in the pudding - does it work?
+The proof is in the pudding—does it work?

-Testing is done through three main stages:
+Testing is carried out in three main stages:

 1. Testing the basic functionality and chips
 2. Testing the complete set of custom ICs and I/O ports

-3. Testing by using the machine playing demos, games etc. accessed by both floppy and datasette to verify correct operation
+3. Testing the machine by running demos, games, etc., accessed via both floppy and datasette, to verify correct operation

-**NOTE:** The image quality is poor.
-But that is not because of problems with the machine, but caused by a poor video monitor.
+**NOTE:** The image quality is poor, but this is not due to problems with the machine—it is caused by a poor video monitor.

 ## Basic functionality and chips

-First test is done using the Dead Test Cartridge.
-This test doesn´t test all the functionality of the Commodore 64, but it does test the basic functionality of the major chips such as the CIA #1/2, CPU, VIC-II, PLA, RAM and SID.
-As the picture shows below the test is passed.
+The first test is performed using the Dead Test Cartridge.
+This test does not cover all the functionality of the Commodore 64, but it does verify the basic operation of the major chips, such as the CIA #1/2, CPU, VIC-II, PLA, RAM, and SID.
+As shown in the picture below, the test is passed.

 <p align="center">
     <img src="Images/Test01.jpeg" alt="Description" width="600">
 </p>

-Next test is to power the Commodore 64 to the blue boot up screen and also check the keyboard to make sure all keys works as they should.
-The test is passed; all keys works and 38911 BASIC Bytes Free.
+The next test is to power up the Commodore 64 to the blue startup screen and check the keyboard to ensure all keys work as they should.
+The test is passed; all keys work, and 38911 BASIC Bytes Free is displayed.

 <p align="center" float="left">
     <img src="Images/Test02.jpeg" alt="Description" width="500">
     <img src="Images/Test08.jpeg" alt="Description" width="500">
 </p>

-The basic functions of the VIC-II, SID and RAM is tested with 64 Doctor, Commodore 64 SID tester and DesTest cartridges.
-Note that this is to be considered as basic functionality - more advanced functionality such as sprite handling / collision detection / advanced audio will be tested later.
+The basic functions of the VIC-II, SID, and RAM are tested using the 64 Doctor, Commodore 64 SID Tester, and DesTest cartridges.
+Note that this should be considered basic functionality—more advanced features such as sprite handling, collision detection, and advanced audio will be tested later.

 <p align="center" float="left">
     <img src="Images/Test07.jpeg" alt="Description" width="220">